-The CRC Association was established in December 1994.
-It is fully supported by its members: CRCs, Associate and Supporting Members.
+The Cooperative Research Centres (CRC) Association was established in December 1994 and is fully supported by its members: Full CRCs; Supporting; and Associate Members.

-The CRCA Constitution sets out the rules of how the association operates.
+The CRCA Constitution sets out the rules for the operation of the CRC Association.

 Purpose of the Association

 To make a positive contribution to:

 - The efficient operation and best practice management of the CRCs and CRC-Ps through facilitating networking and sharing of experiences and knowledge.